pedroenriquedev/GPA-Calculator/README.md

 Simply clone the repo and run the html file on the browser.
 If you wish to make any changes to the scss file, install a SASS compiler on the code editor of your preference.

+## Credits

+The overall design was inspired on https://www.cssdesignawards.com/sites/gpa-calculator/32699/.

 ## Support

 For support, please email pedroenriquedev@gmail.com.